tarantool/doc/doc/book/box/box_space.rst

         :param scalar/table          key: value to be matched against the index key, which may be multi-part.

-        :return: the tuples whose primary-key fields are equal to the fields of the passed search-key-value.
+        :return: the tuples whose primary-key fields are equal to the fields of the passed key.
 If the number of passed fields is less than the number of fields in the primary key, then only the passed fields are compared, so ``select{1,2}`` will match a tuple whose primary key is ``{1,2,3}``.
         :rtype:  array of tuples

         **Possible errors:** No such space; wrong type.